 Environment and Development – from Theory to Practice

-This course focuses on the multiple theoretical and analytical approaches to understanding coupled human-environment systems in the context of achieving sustainable development in the Global South.
-The course traces the historical development in understandings of coupled human-environment systems in order to understand contemporary approaches to and debates on sustainable development.
-Examples of how development efforts have addressed globalization and global change processes will be discussed as will the responses of agro-ecosystem management to environmental pressures.
-The theoretical knowledge will be complemented by methodological exercises aimed at understanding the data needs and methodological approaches that are relevant for designing interdisciplinary research on the topics discussed.
+This course focuses on the multiple theoretical and analytical approaches to understanding coupled human-environment systems in the context of achieving sustainable development in low- and middle-income countries.
+The course will focus specifically on approaches to address current grand environmental and development challenges, with a focus on how to feed the world while preserving natural resources at the same time.
+The course will involve methodological exercises aimed at understanding the data needs and methodological approaches that are relevant for designing interdisciplinary research on the topics discussed.
 The students will work with quantitative and qualitative datasets from both social and natural sciences to obtain an understanding of the strengths and weaknesses of different approaches.
-The theoretical and methodological knowledge will be put into practice in interdisciplinary group projects in which students, with different disciplinary backgrounds, will develop a solutions-oriented research project for understanding an interdisciplinary problem related to coupled human-environment systems, development and management of agro-ecosystems.
+The theoretical and methodological knowledge will be put into practice in interdisciplinary group projects in which students, with different disciplinary backgrounds, will develop a solutions-oriented research project to understanding a problem related to coupled human-environment systems, development and management of agro-ecosystems.

 MSc Programme in Environment and Development

-- An in depth understanding of interdisciplinary project work that is central for understanding and solving wicked human-environmental problems
+- An in-depth understanding of interdisciplinary project work that is central for understanding and solving human-environmental problems

 - Critical analysis of data and methodologies used for understanding interdisciplinary problems

-- Application of theory and methodologies in order to develop solutions oriented research projects.
+- Application of theory and methodologies to conduct solutions oriented research projects

 - Interdisciplinary group work and project development

-- Students should be able identify and apply theoretical and methodological approaches to solving complex interdisciplinary problems needed for understanding and managing sustainable development in the Global South
+- Students should be able to identify and apply theoretical and methodological approaches to solving complex interdisciplinary problems needed for understanding and managing sustainable development in low- and middle-income countries

 The form of teaching is based on theoretical and methodological exercises combined with lectures.
 Interdisciplinary group work with the aim of producing a joint product is central to the course.
 For the teaching plan, please see Absalon course page.